-(i) a minimum of 50% of its assets in issuers with favourable ESG characteristics,

-(ii) a minimum of 10% in sustainable investments of which a minimum of 0% have an environmental objective (which is aligned with the EU Taxonomy), a minimum of 1% have an environmental objective (which is not aligned with the EU Taxonomy) and a minimum of 0% have a social objective.
+- (i) a minimum of 50% of its assets in issuers with favourable ESG characteristics; - (ii) a minimum of 5% in sustainable investments of which a minimum of 0% have an environmental objective (which is aligned with the EU Taxonomy), a minimum of 0% have an environmental objective (which is not aligned with the EU Taxonomy) and a minimum of 1% have a social objective.

-In addition, the fund will systematically apply the Exclusions as described above.
+In addition, the fund will apply the Exclusions, as described above, to all direct investments in corporate issuers.